NashWellington/NNES/compatibility.md

 ## Excitebike

 ## Final Fantasy
-* Mapper 1, 256K PRG-ROM, 8K CHR-RAM
+* Mapper 1, 256K PRG-ROM, 8K PRG-NV-RAM, 8K CHR-RAM
-* Crashes on opcode $12
+* Crashes on invalid opcodes at different addresses most of the time
+* This is definitely because of randomized RAM contents
+* High-pitched whine when selecting an option in the UI

 ## Ice Climber
 * Some sound channels cut out at some point